microsoft/pxt/docs/writing-docs/tutorials.md

 In each step, any text before the first code snippet or image is automatically displayed to the user in the tutorial caption.
 The remaining text, block examples, etc. are displayed in the ``hint`` dialog when the user clicks the caption or hint button.

-#### V2 Syntax
+#### Explicit Syntax

-If version 2 is specified in the tutorial metadata, the tutorial will only show hints that are explicitly defined with the hint tag, as follows: `#### ~ tutorialhint`.
+If the **explicitHints** flag is specified in the tutorial metadata, the tutorial will only show hints that are explicitly defined with the hint tag, as follows: `#### ~ tutorialhint`.
 The hint automatically terminates at the next heading.
 One hint can be specified per step, and if no hint is specified all text (including blocks) will be displayed in the tutorial caption.

 ````markdown
 #### ~ tutorialhint